pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ## Search for streams
 Streams search is exposed through the REST API and the client libraries method ``GetStreamsAsync``.

+For more information on SdsStreams properties, see [Streams](xref:sdsStreams#streampropertiestable).

 **Searcheable Properties**
 | Property          | Searchable  |
 |-------------------|-------------|